 who we are...

-S Sarah Paksima (she/her), owner & senior doula, has been supporting families for 17 years in the United States, Kuwait, Oman, India, and Jordan as a doula, childbirth educator, and prenatal yoga instructor.
+S Sarah Paksima (she/her), owner & senior doula, has been supporting families for 19 years in the United States, Kuwait, Oman, India, and Jordan as a doula, childbirth educator, and prenatal yoga instructor.
 She loves working with families from diverse backgrounds.
 Sarah and her husband work hard to keep their five children alive.
 She maintains her sanity by raising her children in a town with no stoplights, eating copious amounts of dark chocolate, and stocking her pantry with food her kids will eat.
 When she's not attending births, she enjoys watching Marvel and Jane Austen movies with her kids while folding endless piles of laundry and letting her kids bury her in the sand at the beach.
 MPH, MBA, CD (DONA), LCCE

-C Casey Runck is thrilled to be a member of DC Birth Doulas II.
-Casey was drawn to this work because she knows there are just as many ways to be a good mother as there are to have a great birth.
-This belief is what inspires her support women and families during such a special and momentous time in their lives.
-In addition to being a doula Casey is a registered yoga instructor, prenatal yoga instructor and reiki practitioner.
+C Casey Runck (she/her), senior doula, was drawn to doula work because she knows there are just as many ways to be a good mother as there are to have a great birth.
+This belief is what inspires her to support women and families during such a special and momentous time in their lives.
+In addition to being a doula Casey is a registered yoga and prenatal yoga instructor, and reiki practitioner.
 She balances her love of Eastern Philosophy by watching countless hours of Real Housewives and playing competitive pinball.